MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 ### Permitted References

-When encoding headers on a request stream or referencing existing entries in a checkpoint stream, an encoder MAY reference any static table entry or any dynamic header table entry referenced by a LIVE checkpoint.
+When encoding headers on a request stream, an encoder MAY reference any static table entry or any dynamic header table entry referenced by a LIVE checkpoint.
 References to entries in NEW or PENDING checkpoints are permitted only if the client has set `SETTING_QPACK_BLOCKING_PERMITTED` (see {{setting-block}}).

-If a decoder receives a reference to an empty slot in the dynamic table but has not sent `SETTING_QPACK_BLOCKING_PERMITTED`, this MUST be treated as:

-- A stream error of type `ERROR_QPACK_INVALID_REFERENCE` if on a request stream
-- A connection error of type `ERROR_QPACK_INVALID_REFERENCE` if on a checkpoint stream
+If a decoder receives a reference to an empty slot in the dynamic table but has not sent `SETTING_QPACK_BLOCKING_PERMITTED`, this MUST be treated as a stream error of type `ERROR_QPACK_INVALID_REFERENCE` if on a request stream.
+References to empty slots in the dynamic table on a checkpoint stream MUST be treated as a connection error of type `ERROR_QPACK_INVALID_REFERENCE`.

 References to DYING checkpoints are possible by returning the checkpoint to LIVE, but this is usually inadvisable.
 Table entries contained only in a DEAD